elastic/kibana/README.md

 # Kibana

+DO NOT MERGE!
+This is a minor change so I can create a PR to run flaky tests

 Kibana is your window into the [Elastic Stack](https://www.elastic.co/products).
 Specifically, it's a browser-based analytics and search dashboard for Elasticsearch.

 - [Getting Started](#getting-started)